Flexberry/flexberry.github.io/pages/products/flexberry-analytics/pentaho/fan_pentaho-faq.en.md

 Since the standard width is 468, then one extra point will go beyond the report which when exported to Excel no extra stoves is formed with a very small width.

 To position elements more accurately, it is recommended to put the check box in the property `Snap to Elements` menu `View`.
-Thus, when the location of items they will `приклеиваться` to each other and between them there will be extra spaces.
+Thus, when the location of items they will» «stick to each other and between them there will be extra spaces.

 However, there are bolee convenient sposob that can automate accurate location of items in the report.
 This is `элемент band`.
 It is necessary to add up all the items that are displayed in one line and set the property value `layout` `row` that the elements in the group went after each other from left to right.
 So they will dock to each other horizontally, and between them there will be gaps.